Comcast/xml-selector/README.md

   closest: function(selector) { /* ... */ },

   /** Return true if all items in this instance pass the given predicate (a user-supplied callback) */
-  every: function(predicate, optionalContext) { /* ... */ },
+  every: function(predicate, optionalThisArg) { /* ... */ },

   /**
     May be called as either:
-      filter(selector) - Return a new XMLSelector containing the nodes from this set that match the given selector filter(filterFunction, optionalContext) - Return a new XMLSelector containing the nodes from this set that pass the provided function
+      filter(selector) - Return a new XMLSelector containing the nodes from this set that match the given selector filter(filterFunction, optionalThisArg) - Return a new XMLSelector containing the nodes from this set that pass the provided function
   */
-  filter: function(selectorOrFilterFunc, optionalContext) { /* ... */ },
+  filter: function(selectorOrFilterFunc, optionalThisArg) { /* ... */ },

   /**
     May be called as either:
-      find(predicate, optionalContext) - Find the first node in this instance that passes predicate (a user-supplied callback) find(selector) - Alias of search: searches this set for descendants matching a selector and return a new XMLSelector with the result
+      find(predicate, optionalThisArg) - Find the first node in this instance that passes predicate (a user-supplied callback) find(selector) - Alias of search: searches this set for descendants matching a selector and return a new XMLSelector with the result
    */
-  find: function(selectorOrPredicate, optionalContext) { /* ... */ },
+  find: function(selectorOrPredicate, optionalThisArg) { /* ... */ },

   /** Iterate over the nodes in this instance and return the index of the first node that passes predicate (a user-supplied callback) or -1 for no match */
   findIndex: function(predicate, thisArg) { /* ... */ },